Ake-Andersson/SimplePowershellGUI/README.md

 Since the script GUI itself needs to be an .exe for the purposes of being displayed to the user, I've also provided the .ps1 source in case you would rather compile it into an .exe yourself.

+The idea behind this solution being that you're able to deploy this GUI with deployments that might require downtime for the user, in order to warn them as well as possibly give them the option to postpone.
+By setting a non-zero exit code, we can fail the deployment and as such make it retry at a later time.

 Note that if you're running script/application control such as Applocker, you might need to create a rule to allow the script and/or exe to run.

+Feel free to use/copy/edit/take inspiration from this solution in any way you'd like.

 ```PowerShell
 [-Title "<Title>"] [-Text "<Body text>"]